ElevenLabs Alternatives 2026: 8 Tools Ranked by Job

 Snapshot: $5-30/mo · 95+ voices · 2 tiers (Studio 1×, Studio+ 2×) · No cloning · No real-time streaming

-SpeechGeneration AI's edge over ElevenLabs is straightforward volume math: 60,000 characters at $5/mo versus 30,000 credits at ElevenLabs Starter $6/mo.
+SpeechGeneration AI's edge over ElevenLabs is straightforward volume math: 60,000 characters at $5/mo versus 30,000 credits at ElevenLabs Starter $5/mo — 2× more characters at the same price point.
 Two voice tiers let you stretch budget by using Studio (1× multiplier) for daily output and reserving Studio+ (2× multiplier, with inline emotion tags like [excited] and [whisper]) for finals.

 Pros: 2× character allowance at lower price than ElevenLabs Starter.
 10K characters free with no credit card.
 Multi-voice projects.
 Predictable monthly billing.
 Studio+ inline emotion tags.